Ferialvahmiyan/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Describe your target population, sampling frame, sampling units, and observational units:
 ```
-Target Population: Employees currently in entry- and lower-level positions within the company, across all departments.
+Target Population: The target population refers to the group of individuals we aim to understand or make conclusions about based on the survey results.
+In this case, the target population consists of employees in entry- and lower-level positions at the company across various departments, as they are most affected by the turnover issue.

-Sampling Frame: A list of all employees in entry- and lower-level positions, sourced from the company's HR records.
+Sampling Frame: The sampling frame is the actual list or database from which the sample is drawn.
+Here, it would be the company’s HR database of all current employees in entry- and lower-level roles, categorized by department.
+This ensures that every employee in these positions has a chance of being selected for the survey.

-Sampling Units: Individual employees in these positions.
+Sampling Units: Sampling units are the individual elements or entities selected from the sampling frame to be included in the sample.
+In this survey, the sampling units are the individual employees in entry- and lower-level positions, as each selected employee will provide their unique perspectives and feedback on job satisfaction and turnover.

-Overall Sampling Strategy: A stratified random sampling method, where employees from different departments and roles within the entry- and lower-level positions will be selected to ensure diversity in responses and to capture a variety of experiences.
+Observational Units: Observational units refer to the specific entities on which data is collected during the survey process.
+For this survey, the observational units are also the individual employees from entry- and lower-level positions.
+These are the employees who will directly provide responses to each survey question, thus providing the data used for analysis.
 ```

 Your 5-10 question survey: